1. A Bachelor’s degree from an accredited college or university either in political science or a field relevant to the applicant’s program of study.

-The applicants must have issuing institutions send all transcripts and standardized test scores to the Graduate School.
+The applicant must have issuing institutions send all transcripts and standardized test scores to the Graduate School.

-The applicants must pay an admission fee to the Graduate School.
+The applicant must pay an admission fee to the Graduate School.

-The applicants must have three letters of recommendation sent to the Graduate School.
+The applicant must have three letters of recommendation sent to the Graduate School.

-The applicants must send the writing sample and statement of purpose to Graduate_Admissions@baylor.edu.
+The applicant must send the writing sample and statement of purpose to Graduate_Admissions@baylor.edu.